GrayAreaorg/festival-video-archive/README.md

 The website is entirely client-side, developed using HTML, JavaScript, and Bash.
 Content can be filtered by year and sorted by title or date.

 This project is open to submissions and suggestions around engaging with this growing collection of content.
-Feel free to make a [pull request](https://github.com/GrayAreaorg/festival-video-archive/pulls) or create an [issue](https://github.com/GrayAreaorg/festival-video-archive/issues) for discussion.
+Feel free to make a [pull request](https://github.com/GrayAreaorg/festival-video-archive/pulls) or contribute an [issues](https://github.com/GrayAreaorg/festival-video-archive/issues) for discussion.

 ## Dev Setup